martinmaas/www-bar/README.md

 * STATUS: Either "projects" (to put in output/projects.html) or "history" (to put in output/history.html).

+* IMAGE: Some picture that's relevant to your project.

 * PERMALINK: The name of the .md file, used for some linking steps.

 Additionally, if you want your project to show up as a submenu entry under